-With over twenty years of collaboration, WPI and the Combat Capabilities and Development Command Soldier Center (CCDC-SC) signed an agreement that will carry on with research projects in the areas of fire protection, data security, chemical engineering, and robotics.
+With over twenty years of collaboration, WPI and The U.S. Army Combat Capabilities Development Command, known as DEVCOM, signed an agreement that will carry on with research projects in the areas of fire protection, data security, chemical engineering, and robotics.
 The shared goal is to improve the lives of soldiers.

 Worcester Polytechnic Institute (WPI), in collaboration with Quinsigamond Community College (QCC), will develop a Lab for Education & Application Prototypes (LEAP) at WPI.
 Part of the national American Institute for Manufacturing Integrated Photonics (AIM Photonics), the LEAP at WPI will support the integrated photonics manufacturing sector in central Massachusetts.

 WPI and the University of Massachusetts Lowell are partnering on a new UML-WPI Collaborative Seed Funding Initiative.
 The aim is to support new collaborations, novel discoveries, increased external funding, industry partnerships, and intellectual property development through teamwork between WPI and UMass Lowell faculty.